Chris Rainey: Professional career

-2012 NFL Combine

 Pittsburgh Steelers

-The Pittsburgh Steelers selected Rainey in the fifth round, 159th overall pick, of the 2012 NFL Draft, and the team announced he had signed a four-year contract on May 6, 2012.
+The Pittsburgh Steelers selected Rainey in the fifth round, 159th overall pick, of the 2012 NFL draft.
+The team announced he had signed a four-year contract on May 6, 2012.
 He debuted for the Steelers against the Denver Broncos on September 9, 2012 and scored his first NFL touchdown against the Cincinnati Bengals on October 21, 2012.

 The Steelers waived Rainey on January 10, 2013, after he was arrested on a battery charge for attacking a young woman in a cellphone dispute.

 Indianapolis Colts

 Rainey signed with the Indianapolis Colts on November 20, 2013.
 He spent three weeks with Indianapolis.
 His first week, given limited practice time with the team, he was inactive.
 Rainey would, however, appear in the next two contests for the Colts; Weeks 13 & 14.
 Immediately following their Week 14 match-up, a losing effort to the Cincinnati Bengals, Indianapolis announced Monday December 9, that Rainey had been placed on season-ending Injured Reserve.
 In his two games with the Colts Rainey returned six kickoffs and four punts for a total of 160 all-purpose yards.
 Despite being used in a few third-down packages, Rainey failed to make any offensive contributions in his very limited time with Indianapolis.
 On July 28, 2014 Colts coach Chuck Pagano announced Chris Rainey had been released from the team citing, "It's unfortunate and [a] violation of team rules.
 It was an in-house deal, that's all I'm going to say about that."